StemTBioinf/UNIX/index.md

 ## More advanced terminal usage

 This part of the course is optional if we have enough time.

+This part can be called advanced and will take way more concentration that the previous part.

+Try to use e.g. google to answer your questions first.

 If we are out of time you are welcome to try it on your own and drop by if there are questions.

 ### Extract information from a file